 By default, WordPress generates post URLs inheriting content from your title.

-A post URL is also known as permalink.
+A post URL is also known as a permalink.

-Each word is separated by hyphen(-) which is good for SEO and the URL content is fetched from title which needs improvement for SEO advantage.
+Each word is separated by a hyphen(-) which is good for SEO and the URL content is fetched from the title which needs improvement for SEO advantage.

 You can your post URL by clicking on edit button as shown above in the screenshot.

 - Don’t forget to check and edit the permalink of your post before publishing